AtsushiSakai/PythonRobotics/docs/modules/localization/histogram_filter_localization/histogram_filter_localization.rst

 In this simulation, we assume the robot's yaw orientation and RFID's positions are known, but x,y positions are unknown.

-The filter integrates speed input and range observations from RFID to known localization.
+The filter uses speed input and range observations from RFID for localization.

 Initial position information is not needed.